-Figure 3d presents the topic diversity and coherence of the best models on the Election 2020 Twitter data set.
+Figure 2d presents the topic diversity and coherence of the best models on the Election 2020 data set.
 NLDA again outperforms the field in both metrics, followed by TND.
 It is as good as NLDA in terms of coherence, and nearly as diverse.
-Similar to the Million Covid-19 data set, adding embeddings to the sampling does improve the topic coherence for NLDA, but not TND.
 LDA is the next best model followed by CSTM.
 DMM and GPUDMM performed poorly for both topic coherence and topic diversity.
 This results because of the prevalence of context-specific noise in all of their topics.
 CSTM, another model designed to filter noise from social media texts, does get improved topic diversity compared to DMM on both the Election 2020 and Million Covid data sets, but it fails to produce more coherent topics.

 Finally, we consider the noise penetration rate.
 We worked with social scientists and CNN researchers to develop a set of flood words (context-specific noise words) that were seen in open-ended survey responses about the 2020 presidential election.
 Throughout the election cycle, as noisy words appeared in responses that detracted from semi-automated topic generation, they were added to the list.
 We use that expert curated list of 50 context-specific noise words to help understand noise penetration.
 While this does not represent a full set of noise words in the Twitter data set, these noise words are the bellwethers of noise that detracts from the specificity and meaningfulness of topics identified from short text responses like social media posts.
-Examples of context-specific flood words included Trump, Biden, and people.
+Examples of contextspecific flood words included Trump, Biden, and people.